newnightcoder/PRACTICAL-JS-blog-series/HOW REACT SAVED MY LIFE.md

 }
 ```
 I know.
 Your brain is shouting: "HEY WAIT! isn't that HTML that i see in the return statement?"
-Well, almost yes!
-It's in fact... **JSX**!
+Well, no. It's... **JSX**!

 **JSX, or: Forget about your index.html file!**

 To "create" the components we want, forget about the traditional index.html file.
 React uses **JSX**.
-Though it sounds quite badass, it's just like classic html "on steroids".
+You could see it as "JS disguised as html-on-steroids".
-It is actually JavaScript and NOT html, but as you can see the syntax looks 100% like html!
+So JSX is actual JavaScript that looks 100% like html!
 That's why i would say that there's almost no learning curve there.
 You can write things like `<div> </div>` (many classic html tags are possible!!) but also `<MyComponent> </MyComponent>` or self-closing `<MyComponent />`.

 So in other words: React "generates" the html of our project.
+I know.
 "WAIT!
 REACT GENERATES THE HTML???" yes! you got it!
 Sorry if i spoiled the big reveal but that's an essential and exciting part of React.
-(Under the hood, React.createElement() does the magic ✨)
 For the styling? classic CSS file.
 Or, to reduce the number of files and because it's super handy, it's also possible to write CSS in JS!
 There are many options to do that, but you'll discover them very soon!

 **2- The "state".
 What👏🏾 does👏🏾 it👏🏾 mean👏🏾 ?**

-The other thing that's *different* is React handles our variables/data and the behaviour of our components!
+The other thing that's *different* is the way React handles our variables/data and the behaviour of our components!
-Let me put it this way: **in React, our components will behave the way we want on screen based on their change of state**.
+Let me put it this way: **in React, our components will behave on screen the way we want them to, based on their change of state**.
-In other words, our components on screen are "reacting" to updates (or changes) of the variables/data they are responsible for.
+In other words, our components on screen are "reacting" to updates (or changes) of the variables/data they are responsible for, their **state**.

-In our code, the **state** is just an object:
+In our code, the **state** is simply an object!
 ```
 state = {
  key:value,